loren-michael/dronedeploy_challenge/README.md

 This will reset any data in the database and make sure you have good data to start with.

+Next, you will need to provide an OpenAI API Key.
+To do this, go to the following address: https://platform.openai.com/api-keys and make a new API key for this application.
+Once you have it copied, open the .env file in the client directory and add the key to the REACT_APP_OPENAI_API_KEY variable.

-Then, start up a server to utilize the app:
+Then, in your command line from the backend directory start up a server to utilize the app:

 ```
 rails s